symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

                     router.default: 100

-You can also load Routers using tagged services, by using the `router` tag nd an optional `priority`.
+You can also load Routers using tagged services, by using the `router` tag and an optional `priority`.
 The higher the priority, the earlier your router will be asked to match the route.
 If you do not specify the priority, your router will come last.
 If there are several routers with the same priority, the order between them is undetermined.
 The tagged service will look like
 this:

 .. configuration-block::